CiscoDevNet/cisco-nso-interactive-quick-start/README.md

     10
     developer:~ >
     ```
-- My code is approved but I don't see it?
+- My code is approved, but I don't see it?
   - Expand the `/home/developer/src` in the workspace
   - or do `ls -l /home/developer/src`